A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

+Now we consider the invariance condition of Lorenz cones for the continuous system.
 We also need to analyze the eigenvalue of a sum of two symmetric matrices for the invariance conditions for continuous systems.
-And the following lemma is a useful tool in our analysis.
+The following lemma is a useful tool in our analysis.
+It shows a fact that the spectrum of a matrix is stable under a small perturbation by another matrix.
+Since the statement is obvious, we omit the proof.